laderast/hugo_website/content/post/2019-01-24-rstudio-conf-2019-education-and-organizations.md

 ### [Tonya Filz: The Resilient R Champion](https://resources.rstudio.com/rstudio-conf-2019/the-resilient-r-champion)

 Organizational considerations were also a really interesting part of RStudio Conf for me.
 Joe Cheng's keynote on [Shiny in Production](https://speakerdeck.com/jcheng5/shiny-in-production) spent some time talking about overcoming resistance to Shiny in your organization, including talking with Data Engineers and IT Security.
 His point was that oftentimes, resistance comes from the feelings of territorialism and how to overcome them.
 Tonya Filz also gave a talk about being a Resilient R Champion at your organization, stressing these issues and giving us case studies/examples to show leaders at your organization.
-(These slides weren't posted yet, I will update this post when they are.)

 ### [Hilary Parker: Cultivating creativity in Data work](https://resources.rstudio.com/rstudio-conf-2019/cultivating-creativity-in-data-work)